btadine/Blackb0x/README.md

 ## DEC 2021 UPDATE:
 Josh.tv, joshtv.net and awkardtv.org repositories are down creating several issues when installing.

-Instructions to successfully do Jailbreak and install KODI 14.2 MANUALLY (tested on ATV2):
+Instructions to successfully do Jailbreak and install KODI 14.2 manually (tested on ATV2):

 ### Jailbreaking
 - Put Apple TV in DFU Mode